 |Tips on Text|

-|While Engineering Policy Services edits all submittals, a few grammatical guidelines for the EPG include:|
+|While Engineering Policy Services edits all submittals, a few grammatical guidelines include:|

 |Assure/Ensure/Insure: The word “assure” is a personal guarantee based on reputation.
 “Ensure” is used when the party is to make certain of something or to be careful.
 “Insure” refers to actions protected by insurance, and indicates that money is involved.|